CenterForStatistics-UGent/RCM/README.md

 ```

 Conditioning can be applied for unconstrained as well as constrained
-RCM, the ensuing plots have exactly the same interpretationas before,
+RCM, the ensuing plots have exactly the same interpretation as before,
 except that all variability attributable to the confounding variables
 has been removed.